Pramjeet12/NL2SQL/README.md

-# Clinic AI Assistant
+# Clinic Assistant

-A natural language SQL agent for clinic management data, powered by **Vanna 2.0** and **Google Gemini**.
-Ask questions in plain English and get SQL queries, results, and charts automatically.
+A natural language to SQL system for clinic management data, leveraging **Vanna 2.0** and **Google Gemini** to translate user queries into SQL, execute them, and return results with interactive visualizations.

 ## Architecture Overview